yumobennyyang/Mapping-Systems/Syllabus/syllabus.md

 ## Course Organization / Communication

-Class meets on Tuesdays and Thursday at **xx_where_xx** from 6-8pm.
+Class meets on Tuesdays and Thursday in 300 Buell South from 6-8pm.
 Weeks will generally be organized as follows:
 **Tuesday**: Lecture, reading discussion, review of technical concepts **Thursday**: Tutorials, desk crits for exercises and final project